 Waterfalls have extraordinary power and beauty of nature… sparkling and splashing, breaking into a thousand rubble of mist.

-If you are making your way to Baguio City (via Kennon Road), did you know that there are 4 waterfalls you can visit?
-Two of which are very much accessible from the highway and the other 2 require a little time of sauntering.
+If you are making your way to Baguio City (via Kennon Road), there are several waterfalls you can visit.
+Two of which are very much accessible from the highway and the others require a little bit of sauntering.

-The easiest, most accessible to reach from among the 4 is the Bridal Veil Falls in camp One, Tuba , Benguet.
-Two to three kilometres away from the border of La Union – Benguet via Kennon Road, this waterfall is visible from the road and could be easily spotted.
+The easiest, and most accessible to reach from among these waterfalls along Kennon Road is the Bridal Veil Falls.
+Just 2-3 kilometres away from the border of La Union – Benguet, this waterfall is visible from the road and could be easily spotted.

 The name is coined from what it looks like a veil of a woman who is going to marry.
 From a bird’s eye view, it really does resemble like that of a long, flowing veil from a firm rock wall.
 The water pours down from a towering height before it crashes into a shady catch basin enclosed by boulders.

 While it is true that one may admire the waterfalls from afar, it is still best to come near it and experience its water.
 Getting to the base of the waterfalls is pretty a walk in the park.
 That is, if one is okay with crossing a quite daunting hanging foot bridge that is noticeably seen from the highway.
 Well, it isn’t really that difficult to cross the bridge (even if it screeches and swings a bit).

 Generally, the waterfall was imposing.
 It was a tad difficult to take a photo of its entirety due to its stature.
 I got to 1st visit this waterfall in 2009, and the water falling wasn’t that full and strong.
 Yet, it was still a sight to see.
 I wonder how mighty and stunning it would be during the rainy season.

 Location: Camp 2 (Twin Peaks), Tuba, Benguet.